fastly/fastlyctl/README.md

 ## Debug Mode

 The `--debug` flag is available on any command.
-Using it will cause fastlyctl to print the libcurl for any requests it makes.
+Using it will cause fastlyctl to print the libcurl output for any requests it makes.

 ## Contributing